Starfodders/Hearth-Client/README.md

 27. 😀 DONE - Also modify the button text to better reflect the state of the unit (complete or in progress)
 28. Overhaul tutorial to take place when the piece of relevant content appears, not all at once
 29. Infographic for what each unit covers
+30. Alter seed data to have text decorations for significant words

 ### Bugs